briandrum/codes.forchagrin.com/_chapters/chapter-541-property-offenses.md

 2. _(b)_ As used in this section:

-    1. _(1)_ “Critical Infrastructure Facility”.
+    1. _(1)_ "Critical Infrastructure Facility".
 Has the same meaning as in Ohio R.C.
 2911.21.

-    2. _(2)_ “Improperly Tamper”.
+    2. _(2)_ "Improperly Tamper".
 Means to change the physical location or the physical condition of the property.

-    3. _(3)_ “Safety Device”.
+    3. _(3)_ "Safety Device".
 Means any fire extinguisher, fire hose, or fire axe, or any fire escape, emergency exit, or emergency escape equipment, or any life line, life-saving ring, life preserver, or life boat or raft, or any alarm, light, flare, signal, sign, or notice intended to warn of danger